jonathanhogg/flitter/docs/windows.md

 the following attributes:

 `upright_length=` *LENGTH*
-The length of the vertical/horizontal star lines from bright points, expressed as a multiple the shorter of the filter width and height.
+The length of the vertical/horizontal star lines, expressed as a multiple of the shorter of the filter width and height.
 Larger values are more expensive to compute.
-Default is `0.5`.
+Default is `0.25`.

 `diagonal_length=` *LENGTH*
-The length of the diagonal star lines from bright points, expressed as a multiple of the shorter of the filter width and height.
+The length of the diagonal star lines, expressed as a multiple of the shorter of the filter width and height.
 Larger values are more expensive to compute.
-Default is `0.25`.
+Default is `0.125`.

 `threshold=` *L*
 A luminosity threshold over which a pixel is deemed to be "bright".
 Default is